TimePrinciple/blog-content/blogs/MEGA_FUSE.md

 `mega-fuse` uses `mega`'s [*git objects retrieval API*](https://github.com/web3infra-foundation/mega/blob/main/docs/api.md#git-objects-retrieval-api).
 Typically, these APIs support the basic retrieval of directories and files in repositories.

 For a repository to be available locally, despite the content, the tree (i.e. the directory) is to be fetched first.
+The tree is lived in memory from then on, instead of directly cached to somewhere (since the content of each file is yet fetched).
+Operations issued be kernel to retrieve content of specific file would cause the file to be fetched in memory first.

+???
+When to land the content on disk (write into cache)?
+It an optimization, to be addressed later.

+#### MegaClient

+Since all the contents are fetched from a running *mega server*, there should be a part of code handling the logic of comprising, sending a `Request`, receiving the `Response` and etc. The `MegaClient` module is designed for this purpose.
+It uses a long held TCP connection to its server to reduce the overhead of repeated "negotiations" before actual transmission.
+With that said, the `Request`s could be handle most efficiently, and in an asynchronous way.